 National Apartment Leasing Professional (NALP)

 You’d want to get NALP certification early on, while working as a leasing agent or assistant—you don’t need a real estate or broker license to get this.
 It involves 25 hours of coursework plus at least 6 months of experience in a leasing role.

 CAM certification is another pre-licensure certification, but more heavy-duty.
 It involves 40 hours of coursework and at least 12 months of onsite property management experience.

 A few years after you’ve earned your broker license, CPM certification would help you stand out from the crowd.
 You need at least 3 years’ experience managing a minimum portfolio size before you’re eligible.

 MPM certification requires at least 5 years’ experience managing a larger portfolio to qualify.
 This one’s a heavy hitter—something you’d get before starting your own management company.

-To be a property manager, you’ll need people skills, organizational skills, and attention to detail.
+To become a property manager, you’ll need people skills, organizational skills, and attention to detail.
 You’ll also need real estate licensure.
 If that step is still ahead of you, consider taking your coursework online.
-You can work around your existing schedule at your own pace, making it a convenient and affordable way to get it done.
+You can work around your existing schedule at your own pace, making it a convenient and affordable way to become a property manager.